How to Get Landscaping Clients: 12 Proven Tactics

 Take a "before" photo of every job on your phone before you start.
 Take an "after" when you're done.
 This costs you nothing and builds the most powerful sales tool you'll ever have.
 Post them on Google Business Profile, Nextdoor, Facebook, and your website.

 When a potential client asks for examples of your work, you send 5 before/after photos that speak louder than any sales pitch.
-I keep a dedicated album on my phone called "Job Photos" and I add to it weekly.
-It's the first thing I show during in-person estimates.
+Keep a dedicated album on your phone and add to it weekly.
+It should be the first thing you show during in-person estimates.

 10. Seasonal Promotions (Variable Cost)